oppo-us-research/PoP-Net/README.md

-# KD3DH: Kinect Depth 3D Human Dataset
+# MP-3DHP: Multi-Person 3D Human Pose Dataset

 ## Introduction

-Kinect Depth 3D Human Dataset (KD3DH) was constructed to boost the development and evaluation of 3D pose estimation targeting real-world multi-person challenges.
-Specifically, it was constructed to ensure data sufficiency and diversity in human poses, object scales, camera angles, truncation scenarios, background scenes, and dynamic occlusions.
-For the details in dataset construction, data augmentation methods, and the evaluation methods, please refer to our paper:
+Multi-Person 3D HumanPose Dataset (MP-3DHP) was constructed to facilitate the development of multi-person 3D pose estimation methods targeting real-world challenges.
+Specifically, it was constructed to ensure data sufficiency and diversity in the training data considering the variance in human poses, object scales, camera angles, truncation scenarios, background scenes, and dynamic occlusions.
+For the details in dataset construction, data augmentation methods, and the evaluation metrics, please refer to our paper:

 "Pop-net: pose over parts network for multi-person 3D pose estimation from a depth image", Y. Guo, etal., arxiv, 2020 [[paper](https://arxiv.org/abs/2012.06734)]